iwahbe/jsonian/README.md

 #### jsonian-enable-flycheck

-Enable ‘jsonian-mode’ for all checkers where ‘json-mode’ is enabled.
+Enable `jsonian-mode` for all checkers where `json-mode` is enabled.

 ## Speed comparison against other modes

 Part of the promise of `jsonian` is that it will be performant on large files.
-A primitive benchmark is included to the `Makefile`.
+A primitive benchmark is included in the `Makefile`.
 It opens a very very large (42M) JSON file, and then forces emacs to fontify it.
 It finally moves point to the end of the file and exits.
 Here is a comparison of the time it takes to fontify the whole buffer on a file: